How to grow Fatsia japonica

 How to grow and care for Fatsia japonica

 Fatsias need little care over the growing year.
-Remove dead and dying leaves of indoor-grown fatsias as and when you need to, and prune lightly in mid- to late-spring, to maintain a pleasing shape.
+Remove dead and dying leaves as and when you need to, and prune lightly in mid- to late-spring to maintain a pleasing shape.
+You will find that older leaf stems can often be snapped off where they meet the main stem, which usually looks better than cutting.

-Light pruning also benefits outdoor-grown fatsias.
-Then, in autumn, apply a thick mulch around the base of the plant, which should protect the roots from cold conditions.
-Severe frost can damage fatsia leaves, and may therefore need protection.
-When prolonged bouts of frost are forecast, cover your fatsia with protective fleece.
+Apply a thick mulch around the base of the plant in autumn, which should protect the roots from cold conditions.
+Severe frost can damage fatsia leaves, so when prolonged bouts of nighttime temperatures below -°3C are forecast, cover the plant with protective fleece or bring it into a sheltered area.

 How to propagate Fatsia japonica

-Propagate false castor oil plant by taking semi-ripe cuttings in late summer.
+Propagate the false castor oil plant by taking semi-ripe cuttings in late summer.

 Pests and diseases

-Fatsias are generally pretty tough, but can be prone to attack from scale insects, thrips and mealybugs (indoor-grown plants are particularly susceptible).
+Fatsias are generally pretty tough, but indoor-grown plants and those grown in warmer spots can be susceptible to scale insects, thrips and mealybugs.
 Also, keep a look out for leaf spot and remove affected leaves.

 Advice on buying fatsias